Swindon youth justice service

-The Youth Offending Service aims to prevent children and young people from breaking the law and to help them from re-offending.
+The Swindon Youth Justice Service aims to prevent children and young people from breaking the law and to help them from re-offending.
 Its purpose is to help children and young people who have offended to get the help and support they need to become valued and productive members of society and to repair harm that they might have caused.
 The service is multi-disciplined in that it works together with a range of organisations, including:

 - Children, Young People and Families (Local Authority Social Care)